Properties Methods Events Config Settings Errors

 Sets or retrieves a configuration setting.

-Config is a generic method available in every control.
-It is used to set and retrieve configuration settings for the control.
+Config is a generic method available in every component.
+It is used to set and retrieve configuration settings for the component.

 To set a configuration setting named PROPERTY, you must call Config("PROPERTY=VALUE"), where VALUE is the value of the setting expressed as a string.
 For boolean values, use the strings "True", "False", "0", "1", "Yes", or "No" (case does not matter).